ltgcgo/docs/src/octavia/components.md

 ## Dirigere
 > **Warning**: WIP

 **Octavia Dirigere** is a utility that bundles a player, an I/O router, and a translator together.
-It's one of the two spiritual successors of the old Octavia middleware.
+It's one of the two spiritual successors of the old Octavia middleware, with excellent built-in support for complex multi-port MIDI compositions.
+Pick one between Dirigere and Splash, or you may encounter conflicts.

-If you are not able to use Dirigere for various reasons, we have the following recommendations to hook up with Octavia Splash instead.
+If you are not able to use Dirigere for various reasons, following programs are recommended to hook up with Octavia Splash instead.

 - [Falcosoft MIDI Player](https://falcosoft.hu/softwares.html#midiplayer) is recommended for single-port playback.
+Octavia Dirigere aims to be able to compete with Falcosoft MIDI Player.
 - MIDITrail is recommended for multi-port playback, however the official website on OSDN is offline.
 Supports standard multi-port assignments.
 - XGworks is recommended for multi-port playback, however it has been discontinued for decades.
 Supports XGworks-native multi-port assignments.
-- vanBasco's MIDI Player, however the official websites are offline.
+- vanBasco's MIDI Player can be used for single-port playback, however the official websites are offline.

 TMIDI Player is **not** recommended due to time synchronisation problems.